Elliptic complex on the Grassmannian of oriented 2-planes: Elliptic complex on

 \subsection{Homogeneous PCS-structure on $\rgr$.}

 There is a canonical projection $q:\sv\ra\rgr$ which sends an orthonormal 2-frame $(v_1,v_2)$ to its oriented span $[v_1,v_2]^+$.
-We know from Lemma \ref{lemma iso gr and li} that $\sv$ is the homogeneous space of Lie contact structures of type $(\G,\gP)$.
+Recall Section \ref{section ef LCS} that $\sv$ is the homogeneous space of the Lie contact structure of type $(\G,\gP)$.
 Finally, we will need that $\gK:=\SO(n+2)$ has a canonical action on $\rgr$.